tranhelen/tranhelen/_posts/2017-01-30-managinggrowth.md

 ### Dailies

-Dach Design Lead is typically embedded into at least one project (picked generally based on need of support) and manages a few other Designers on other projects.
+Each Design Lead is typically embedded into at least one project (picked generally based on need of support) and manages a few other Designers on other projects.

 We ultimately take the responsibility for the output of these projects, so we keep up-to-date with the project briefs, any Design work the designers do, and bigger strategic decisions made which may impact the Designer's day-to-day work.
 The goal is not to micro-manage or make decisions, but to alleviate any blocks which may come up along the way.